 Blackpink’s Jennie’s hairstylist shares how she uses the Dyson Supersonic hair dryer and Airwrap styler

 Did you know you can easily create the popular Korean C curl by using the smoothing brush attachment with the Dyson Airwrap styler?
 Yes, even if you have short hair.
-The trick is, according to Dyson Hair Artist Park Je Hee, is to use the smoothing brush in a forward direction or otherwise, it'll have the opposite effect and make the hair look flat and cheeks on the plump side.
+The trick, according to Dyson Hair Artist Park Je Hee, is to use the smoothing brush in a forward direction or else it’ll have the opposite effect and make the hair look flat, and the cheeks will look more on the plump side.
 Trust Park on this.
-After all, the hair stylist, who co-owns Comme Nana hair salon in Seoul, has a personal clientele that includes Blackpink's Jennie and actress Hyojin Kong.
+After all, the hair stylist, who co-owns Comme Nana hair salon in Seoul, has a personal clientele that includes Blackpink‘s Jennie and actress Hyojin Kong.

 “Yes, Blackpink’s Jennie prefers to use the Dyson Supersonic hair dryer when she comes to my salon as it helps prevents heat damage,” said Park.

-Heat damage, however, isn't a distress faced by K-pop stars alone.
-"Many of my customers were worried about hair damage if they were to style their hair everyday with heat products," said Park during the Dyson Hair Science 3.0 event that was held in Seoul..
-It's a common concern of most, if not all, women when it comes to taking care of their hair.
-Dyson has spent over six years and almost £100m in the research, design, and development on its range of Personal Care technology.
+Heat damage, however, isn’t a distress faced by K-pop stars alone.
+“Many of my customers were worried about hair damage if they were to style their hair every day with heat products,” said Park during the Dyson Hair Science 3.0 event that was held in Seoul.
+It’s a common concern of most, if not all, women when it comes to taking care of their hair.
+Dyson has spent over six years and almost £100m in the research, design, and development of its range of Personal Care technology.
 Two simple words: hair science.

-- 99 percent of the cause of that is due to the heat from styling products, UV damage from the sun, chemical damage from shampoo and stress.
+- 99% of the cause of that is due to the heat from styling products, UV damage from the sun, chemical damage from shampoo and stress.

-- 60 percent of them believed caring for the scalp can improve the hair's health.
+- 60% of them believed caring for the scalp can improve the hair’s health.

-- 40 percent of them said, with no better alternative, they'd rather air dry their hair to protect it.
+- 40% of them said, with no better alternative, they’d rather air dry their hair to protect it.